Advanced Content Authoring and Reporting - Sending a grade from a Storyline module in WordPress to Canvas

 - Select the Grading Scheme you want to use from the drop-down menu.
 You can select from Average Attempt, Best Attempt, First Attempt, or Last Attempt.

-- Click the Send Grades to LMS button:
+- Click the Send Grades to LMS button to manually push grades into the Canvas gradebook:

 If you want to manually push grades to your gradebook each time, you are done.
-If you want to set it to continue to send grades from students within the specified date range, follow the next two steps below.
+If you want to automatically send grades from students within the specified date range, follow the next two steps.

 Sending the grade to Canvas automatically